DirtyDan88/share-online-pyloader/README.md

 - positional arguments:

         - linkListFileName      file-name with share-online links, see link-ids-TEMPLATE.txt
-        - Example:              # python share-online.py links.txt
+        - Example:              # python3 share-online.py links.txt

 ## Grabbing link-ids:
 Copy content of DLC-file and decrypt it here: [dcrypt.it](http://dcrypt.it/) to get links via Click'n'Load you can use this script: [https://github.com/drwilly/clicknload2text](https://github.com/drwilly/clicknload2text).